- Appropriate potein intake is necessary for general health and sport performance.

 The first thing you can do to guarantee you are meeting your protein requirements is to determine your daily needs based on weight from above.
 Next, divide that number by the number of meals and snacks you have in a day to give you the average amount of protein you need whenever you eat.
 Now, how do you determine the amount of protein on your plate?

-For quick estimates, use this formula: 1 large egg or 1 oz. of meat, fish, or poultry ≈ 7 grams of protein.
+For quick estimates, use this formula for protein intake: 1 large egg or 1 oz. of meat, fish, or poultry ≈ 7 grams of protein.

 Please reach out to us if you’d like more help on elevating your recovery and repair through protein and diet.
 With us, you can learn more about specific foods, timing, and straightforward recipes to help you reach your goals.